ucdavis-bioinformatics-training/2021-June-Introduction-to-R-for-Bioinformatics/R/Intro2R_day1.md

     correctAnswer: "a"
   },
   {
-    question: "Multiply my_matrix by itself, sum the columns, and then use the 'mean' function to find the mean:",
+    question: "Multiply my_matrix by itself, sum each column, and then use the 'mean' function to find the mean:",
     answers: {
       a: "24799.33",
       b: "24797.33",